conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 kafka-topics --list --bootstrap-server localhost:6969 --command-config external-client.properties
 ```

-In this case, the command doesn't return anything because we have enabled the ACLs on this passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`).
-It means that my local service account doesn't have the right permissions to see any resources.
-The next step is then to give it some ACLs so it can see its topics.
+In this case, the command wouldn't return anything because we have enabled the ACLs on this passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`).
+It means that my local service account doesn't have the right permissions to see any resources, it's not authorized.
+The next step is then to give it some ACLs so it can list topics.

 ## Create ACLs for an External Service Account